iomatix/-SCPSL-AudioManagerAPI/AudioManagerAPI/README.md

 > If you encounter any issues or bugs, please report them on the [official GitHub repository](https://github.com/ioMatix/-SCPSL-AudioManagerAPI/issues).

 > ⚠️ **Warning**
-> Version 1.7.0 introduces breaking changes. `DefaultAudioManager` is now initialized automatically via `AudioConfig.json` using `System.Text.Json`.
+> Version 1.7.0 introduced breaking changes. `DefaultAudioManager` is now initialized automatically via `AudioConfig.json` using `System.Text.Json`.
 Manual initialization (e.g., `RegisterDefaults`) is no longer supported.
 Update your plugins to use `DefaultAudioManager.Instance` directly.

 ## Powered by AudioManagerAPI
 - [SCP-575 NPC](https://github.com/iomatix/-SCPSL-SCP-575-NPC)